sfeister/twang/documentation/Pico.md

 Follow these steps to add "adafruit_midi" to your Pico.
 1. Plug in your Pico to your laptop.
 It should show up as as USB flash drive called "CIRCUITPY".
 (If it doesn't, double check your earlier steps in earlier sections).
-1. On your laptop, download the [CircuitPython Bundle for Version 9.x] (https://circuitpython.org/libraries).
+1. On your laptop, download the latest [CircuitPython Bundle for Version 9.x] (https://circuitpython.org/libraries).
+(Download the "Bundle", not the "Community Bundle".)
+For example, on March 7, 2025, I downloaded "adafruit-circuitpython-bundle-9.x-mpy-20250307.zip".
 1. Unzip the folder.
 1. From the folder you unzipped, navigate to the "lib" folder.
 1. Inside of your CIRCUITPY USB drive, there should *also* be a folder called "lib".
 1. Copy the folder called "adafruit_midi" from the unzipped "lib" folder into your CIRCUITPY USB drive's "lib" folder.
+(If you don't see a folder called "adafruit_midi" in your unzipped "lib" folder, you might have accidentally downloaded the wrong CircuitPython Bundle.
+Double check your steps above.)

 You should now have a folder called "adafruit_midi" inside of your CIRCUITPY/lib/ folder.
 If so, you're ready to move onto the next step.